 "Well, I don't remember that," Zariah retorted.

 Zariah clenched his teeth.
 "Fine," he spat.
 "I'll use it."
 Cass sat back down with a triumphant grin.
-Zariah removed the lid and dropped in on the table; then he faced Zachary, but paused before throwing it.
-Again he faced Cass.
+Zariah removed the lid and dropped it on the table; then he faced Zach, but paused before throwing it.
+Zera's mind churned, if she was going to do it, she might as well make sure it was worth it, so again Zariah faced Cass.
 "Are you sure this is cold enough to wake him?"

-"Of course," Cass replied.
+"Of course," Cass replied, "You have woken him up many times this way.
+Course I never had to fight you to do it."
 Zariah noticed Jeremy chewing his gum quicker.
 None would have suspected what Zariah did next.

 "Well let's see!"
 He exclaimed and tossed the water onto Cass.